You can travel from Istanbul's Atatürk

 transfer (good value!),

-have problems), or shuttle van (may make several hotel stops before heading for the airport).
+have problems), or shuttle van (may take time making several hotel stops before heading for the airport).
 More...